Photoshoot of various Olympic-level athletes by Howard Schartz and Beverly Ornstein titled “The Athlete”. (SOURCE: Nina Matsumoto)

 I’ve watched Nash training during national team practices and spoken to several who helped in his development – both pre-NBA and during.
 Doubt you’d find many to challenge McCormick’s statement above about Nash.

 All in, my list – which is still a work in progress – is pretty long, I admit.
 It takes time to develop the “eye of the expert” to be able to discern all these areas when assessing potential.
 We’ve got to begin somewhere, so hopefully the list above begins to generate some thoughts.
+And, with the onset and accessibility of sports technology, there will be less grey areas.

-Beyond that, we must be sure not settle on vague, non-descript and layperson descriptions of athleticism.
+Beyond that, we must be sure not to settle on vague, non-descript and layperson descriptions of athleticism.
 Athleticism is not a two-headed beast.
 So, when describing it, go beyond the fan mentality which rests its case predominantly on the platform of faster-higher.
 That’s a start, but far from then end.
 The other categories of athleticism are just as, if not, long-term, of greater importance to an athlete’s ability to execute sport-specific technical and tactical (multi-player and strategic) skills.

 You see, when you combine speed and jumping with multiples of the other categories, you have synergy.
 It creates the possibility of exponential growth in an athlete’s development.
 In other words, the more categories of the other athletic qualities you can find, means a larger threshold for improvement and productivity, long term.
 That’s potential.